 Students are provided an instructional plan at the beginning of each semester for each course.
 This will include all important assessment and submission due dates in the course.
 Students are expected to attend all assessments set by faculty for their courses.
 A student who is absent from an assessment must:

-If the student has met the above criteria, it is their responsibility to then discuss with faculty the arrangements for a make-up test or alternate assignment immediately upon return to their coursework.
-Failure to report an absence and provide valid documentation when an assessed item is scheduled/due will result in a mark of zero for that assessment.
+If the student has met the above criteria, it is their responsibility to then discuss with faculty the arrangements for a make-up test or alternate assignment immediately upon return to the college.
+Failure to report an absence and provide appropriate documentation when an assessed item is scheduled/due may result in a grade of zero for that assessment

 Request for leaves of absence to attend to family illness, death or family problems are usually granted.
-These requests will be submitted to faculty who will consult with the Program Assistant/Chair if necessary.
+These requests will be submitted to faculty who will consult with the Program Assistant or Chair if necessary.

 Student absence(s) must be supported by formal, original documentation.

 All class cancellations due to faculty absences will be posted in the Student Portal on the left hand side of the main page.
 These notices in the Student Portal will be the only notifications of class cancellations due to faculty absences.

 Faculty, who are absent, may or may not be informing students of class cancellations through college email and/or eConestoga in addition to the Student Portal.
 Students should check their college email and eConestoga for possible assigned work.